Roblox/nomad-driver-containerd/README.md

 - `io.containerd.runc.v1`: `runc` runtime that supports a single container.
 - `io.containerd.runc.v2` (Default): `runc` runtime that supports multiple containers per shim.
 - `io.containerd.runsc.v1`: `gVisor` is an OCI compliant container runtime which provides better security than `runc`.
 They achieve this by implementing a user space kernel written in go, which implements a substantial portion of the Linux system call interface.
 For more details, please check their [`official documentation`](https://gvisor.dev/docs/)
+- `io.containerd.nvidia.v1`: `nvidia` is a container runtime that supports GPU devices.

 **Task Config**